DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 TestCafe caches scripts, stylesheets, fonts, and other web assets up to **5 MB** in size.
 TestCafe doesn't cache HTML because that could break [user roles](../guides/advanced-guides/authentication.md#user-roles).

-To decrease test run time, enable `--cache` when you test web applications that require a lot of assets.
+To decrease test run time, enable server-side caching when you test asset-heavy web applications.

 > Important!
 Support for server-side caching is experimental.
 Disable the `--cache` flag if you run into compatibility issues with your tests.